j2thex/j2thex.github.io/collections/_posts_en/2024-01-20-motivation-in-companies.md

 A paycheck alone is boring, just tossing a bonus every now and then isn't going to cut it as well.
 What you need is a layered approach:

-1. **Short-Term Incentives:** Public recognition, small cash bonuses, extra PTO for hitting certain milestones
+1. **Short-term incentives:** Public recognition, small cash bonuses, extra PTO for hitting certain milestones
-2. **Mid-Term Incentives:** Regular promotions or skills-based raises, funded learning opportunities—sense of ownership, motivation through skill-building
+2. **Mid-term incentives:** Regular promotions or skills-based raises, funded learning opportunities—sense of ownership, motivation through skill-building
-3. **Long-Term Incentives:** Stock options, profit-sharing, and leadership opportunities—they're what retain people in the long haul
+3. **Long-term incentives:** Stock options, profit-sharing, and leadership opportunities—they're what retain people in the long haul

 Motivation is contagious, but so is demotivation.
 It's a tool that can either propel a company forward or hold it back.
 Leaders play a critical role in setting the tone—motivated leaders inspire their teams, while disengaged leaders can quickly spread demotivation throughout the entire organization.